geonetwork/core-doc-sources/eng/users/source/admin/import/index.rst

 		</schemaMapping>
 	</config>

-The import procedure starts by scanning the provided directory.
-This can contain, beside the import-config.xml file, only subdirectories which name will be ignored but used only as a container.
-Inside each directory, there is another level made only by directories that represent a metadata grouping for categories.
-Each directory name will be used as the dir attribute in the mapping scheme previously described.
+As described above, the import procedure starts by scanning the specified *Directory*.
+Apart from the import-config.xml file, this directory should only contain subdirectories - these are the category directories referred to in the categoryMapping section of the import-config.xml file described above.
+Each of the category directories should only contain subdirectories - these are the schema directories referred to in the schemaMapping section of the import-config.xml file described above.